SumZer0-git/EDAPGui/readme.md

 # ED Autopilot - Gui
-This Elite Dangerous (ED) Autopilot supports route assistance, supercruise assistance, and AFK Combat escape assistance.
+This Elite Dangerous (ED) Autopilot supports FSD route assistance, supercruise assistance, and AFK Combat escape assistance.
+For the FSD route assist, you select your destination in the GalaxyMap and then enable this assistant and it will perform all the jumps to get you to your destination, AFK.
 Furthermore while executing route assistance it will perform detailed system scanning (honk) when jumping into a system and optionally perform FSS scanning to determine if Earth, Water, or Ammonia type world is present.
+The supercruise assistant will keep you on target and when PRESS [J] DISENGAGED is announced will autodrop out of SC and perform autodocking with the targetted Station.
 If Voice enabled, the autopilot will inform you of its actions.

 This autopilot uses Computer Vision (grabs screens and performs template matching) and issues keystrokes.
 It does not perform any runtime modifications of Elite Dangerous, it is an external-ED construct (similar to us commanders)

   ```
-  * See Calibration.md for details on how to calibrate EDAPGui for your system *
+  * See Calibration.md for details on how to calibrate EDAPGui for your system if required *
   ```

 Note: much of the autopilot code was taking from https://github.com/skai2/EDAutopilot , many of the routines were turned into classes and tweaks were done on sequences